 On Mother’s Day, French people offer presents to their mums.
-The most common gifts are flowers, perfume and jewelry.
-French people usually spend around forty euros for a gift to their mothers for that special day.
+The most common gifts are flowers, perfume and jewellery.
+French people usually spend around forty euros on a gift to their mothers for that special day.
 Young children are also used to preparing secret gifts at school for mum!

 Mother’s Day is not a public holiday in France.
 Nevertheless, it is an important date for French people.
 It leaves its mark on the month of May, just like the Christian celebrations of Ascension and Pentecost.

 As for fathers, they also have their Fathers’ Day: it is held annually in France on the third Sunday of June.